Hello Planning Mashers!

 Second, it’s a nice way to keep some information private.
 We all want to share our pretty pages on Instagram, but maybe you don’t want to show it all.
 Add your sensitive information behind the flap and you’re good to go.

-Start from taking a piece of paper the same height as your BuJo page.
+Start by taking a piece of paper the same height as your BuJo page.
 The best way to do this is to cut out a piece from the back of your journal, or from your old journal if you’re using the same brand.

 Cut out a piece of washi tape and stick half of it to that piece of paper.
 Then match that paper to the edge of your notebook page and stick the other half of your washi tape to it.